percona/percona-server-mysql-operator/docs/enhancements/cross-cluster-replication/cross-cluster-replication.md

 ## 11. Open Questions

-1. Is bundling MySQL Shell with the operator image the right long-term approach?
-The operator would need to track multiple MySQL Shell versions, including 8.0 and 8.4, and maintain that packaging manually, which could become unnecessary operational toil.

-   A strong alternative is a stateless `ClusterSet Manager` Deployment that exposes ClusterSet operations over an HTTP or gRPC API.
-It could use the same base image as the existing MySQL image, ensuring that MySQL Shell matches the MySQL version used by the managed cluster.
+*None at this time.*

+### Resolved

+- **mysqlsh runtime / version tracking.** Previously open: whether to bundle MySQL Shell in the operator image, given that the operator would otherwise need to track multiple mysqlsh versions (8.0, 8.4, …) and rebuild on every mysqlsh release. **Resolution:** the controller does not bundle mysqlsh.
+Instead, it manages a dedicated `mysqlshell-runner` Pod per ClusterSet CR, with the image configured via `spec.mysqlshellRunner.image`, and invokes mysqlsh via `kubectl exec` into that Pod.
+The `createReplicaCluster` Job uses the same image.
+See §5.6.

 ---